Safeguarding at Winterbourne Earls CE Primary School

-From 1 July 2015 all schools, registered early years childcare providers and registered later years childcare providers (referred to in this advice as ‘childcare providers’) are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015, in the exercise of their functions, to have “due regard to the need to prevent people from being drawn into terrorism”.
+All schools and registered childcare providers are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 to have “due regard to the need to prevent people from being drawn into terrorism”.
 This duty is known as the Prevent duty.
-It applies to a wide range of public-facing bodies.
-Bodies to which the duty applies must have regard to the statutory guidance.
+It applies to a wide range of public-facing bodies who must have regard to the statutory guidance.
 Paragraphs 57-76 of the guidance are concerned specifically with schools and childcare providers.

 The Prevent duty: what it means for schools and childcare providers

 In order for schools and childcare providers to fulfil the Prevent duty, it is essential that staff are able to identify children who may be vulnerable to radicalisation, and know what to do when they are identified.
 Protecting children from the risk of radicalisation is seen as part of our wider safeguarding duties at Winterbourne Earls, and is similar in nature to protecting children from other harms (e.g. drugs, gangs, neglect, sexual exploitation), whether these come from within their family or are the product of outside influences.